d-led/cctray-rpi-unicorn-hat-monitor/README.md

 - `pip install unicornhat`
 - this project
 - A `cctray.xml` url.
 [Snap CI](https://snap-ci.com/) or other [cctray.xml providing tools (see
-nu wiki)](https://github.com/erikdoe/ccmenu/wiki/Supported-Servers) are expected to work as well.
+ccmenu wiki)](https://github.com/erikdoe/ccmenu/wiki/Supported-Servers) are expected to work as well.

 ## Usage